Gering sells first block of industrial park land

 Crossroads has requested to get an early start on some of the work with things such as surveying, soil testing and earth work.
 That could be accomplished via ordinance through a right of entry agreement between the two parties.

-“Staff is asking you approve this so Crossroads can stay on their tight timeline the keep the project on track,” Folck said.
+“Staff is asking you to approve this so Crossroads can stay on their tight timeline to keep the project on track,” Folck said.

 Finally, council members approved a request from Crossroads for LB 840 funding.
 It includes a $50,000 grant and $10,000 each for four new full time equivalent positions and $5,000 each for two existing positions.